nasa-jpl/ION-DTN/gh-pages/docs/LTP-UComm-API.md

 Description:

 This function dequeues a LTP segment, based on the `segSemaphore` in `vspan` object, into a buffer space for the calling task to process for transmission.
 The returned value is the length of the LTP segment dequeue; 0 if the segment belongs to a session that already closed (therefore no action is required), and -1 if an error occurred.

+**Important - Buffer Memory Management:**

+The buffer returned via the `buf` parameter is managed by the LTP engine and resides in LTP's internal buffer pool.
+After transmission, do NOT free this buffer - it will be automatically recycled by the LTP engine.
+The buffer remains valid only until the next call to `ltpDequeueOutboundSegment()` or until the span is terminated.

+**Semaphore Monitoring:**

 If this call is implemented in a loop, then it is suggested that the loop monitors the `segSemaphore` in `vspan` to detect the termination of the semaphore using the `sm_SemEnded(vspan->segSemaphore)` call.
 If the semaphore has ended, it means the span associated with the underlying communication protocol instance has ended.
 This is the right time to end the task itself.